American Tower (AMT) Q1 2017 Results - Earnings Call Transcript

 Thomas A. Bartlett - American Tower Corp.

 Well, let me clarify.
 I think you're going to see the – because it's higher level of churn as a result of this consolidation, into 2018.
 So we would expect to see this for probably the next 12 to 24 months.
 Really, just as you said, because of the industry consolidation going on and the network deployments, we should see this higher level of churn.
-But what I mentioned in my remarks, what we're very excited about seeing is we're also seeing a much higher level of colocation and amendment activity going into the marketplace.
+But what I mentioned in my remarks, what we're very excited about seeing is, we're also seeing a much higher level of colocation and amendment activity going into the marketplace.

-And so I think kind of to your first point, given the demand that we see in the marketplace, it really is driving the growth in the market given kind of the amount of capital that the carriers are putting in.
+And so I think, kind of to your first point, given the demand that we see in the marketplace, it really is driving the growth in the market, given kind of the amount of capital that the carriers are putting in.
 But we'll see the churn probably for the next 12, 24 months in the market.

 Nick Del Deo - MoffettNathanson LLC